Business Contracts

 What is the difference between an agent and a distributor in India?

 An agent acts on behalf of the principal and earns commission; the principal is directly liable to customers.
-A distributor buys goods outright and resells in their own name; the distributor is directly liable to customers and bears inventory risk.
+A distributor buys goods outright from the manufacturer and resells in their own name; the distributor is directly liable to customers.
+Distributors bear more inventory risk but have higher margins.
+This is subject to the provisions of the Indian Contract Act 1872 and other applicable local regulations, which define the rights, obligations, and legal remedies available to the contracting parties.

 Can a manufacturer control the resale price of goods sold to a distributor in India?